 How do you achieve major and lasting growth in your email marketing?
 Conventionally, email marketing is informed by seasonal promotions, common sense segmentation and past performance.
 For example, you may send women emails that promote winter coats during the fall because such emails did well enough among a similar audience last fall.
-These are solid best practises, but they usually don’t tell you anything beyond what you already know.
+These are solid best practices, but they usually don’t tell you anything beyond what you already know.

 Revealing Hidden Paths to Improvement by Understanding the Customer Journey